Introduction

 Solution

-Adopted ClickUp for its flexibility and comprehensive feature set
+ClickUp was selected for its customisability and rich feature set.

 Implementation process

-- Created custom spaces for each client and marketing discipline
+- Customised spaces for each client, project and marketing discipline

 - Implemented time tracking for accurate client billing

-- Set up automations for routine tasks and notifications.
+- Set up automations for standardised tasks and notifications.

 Results